abumq/easyloggingpp/README.md

  [![top]
 Goto Top](#table-of-contents)

 ### Future
 We see Easylogging++ with bright future.
-Plans are to write wrappers of this library to use in other types of C++ based projects, e.g, [QML Logging](https://github.com/easylogging/qmllogging) etc. Since we are low on resources, it may take some time, but it will certainly be available and would be worked on in regular fasion.
+Plans are to write wrappers of this library to use in other types of C++ based projects, e.g, [QML Logging](https://github.com/easylogging/qmllogging) etc. Since we are low on resources, it may take some time, but it will certainly be available and would be worked on in regular fashion.

  [![top]
 Goto Top](#table-of-contents)